JMU Summer, Fall, and Spring Semester Programs

 To be considered for admission into JMU's international programs, you must be in good academic standing, hold a cumulative GPA of at least 2.00, or the minimum GPA as determined for the program, at the time of application.
 Applying early and meeting this minimum GPA does not, however, guarantee admission; additional eligibility criteria apply for most programs.
 Applications from freshman in their first semester at JMU will be reviewed after semester grades are posted.

-Applications are collected throughout the academic year beginning the first day of fall semester classes in August for the upcoming open terms.
-For Summer 2014, Fall 2014 and Spring 2015, your application will be processed after the following deadline:
+Applications are collected throughout the academic year beginning in Septemeber for the upcoming open terms.
+For Summer 2015, Fall 2015 and Spring 2016, your application will be processed after the following deadline: